opensearch-project/documentation-website/_api-reference/ingest-apis/processors-list/append.md

 ## Configuration

-The append processor requires the following configuration parameters to specify the field or value to append to incomming documents:
+The append processor requires the following configuration parameters to specify the field or value to append to incoming documents:

 - **Field name**: Specify the name of the field where the additional data should be appended.
 - **Value**: Specify the value to be appended.
 This can be a static value, a dynamic value derived from existing fields, or a value obtained from external lookups.